diegoandino/postty/README.md

 # Postty

-A straight to the point terminal-based REST API client inspired by lazygit.
+A terminal-based REST API client inspired by lazygit.

 ## Features